 - A.9.1 The chairman of the jury and the other jury members will be appointed by FAI-GAC in accordance with the sporting code, general section.
 Their duties include observing and ensuring that the championship is being run in accordance with the FAI sporting code and championship rules.
 They also rule on all formal protests.
 In the event of a replacement of any member, the new member will be appointed by the president of GAC after consultation with the rules committee. - A.9.2 The Competition Director will publish individual results as quickly as possible by the best available method.
-The results will be marked "preliminary and subject to protest". - A.9.3 Within 30 minutes of the release of the individual results the competitor and/or team manager may present a written request (complaint) to the International Chief Judge for clarification.
-If not satisfied with the clarification, a protest may be filed with the Competition Director within 30 minutes after the clarification was given, accompanied by the relevant protest fee. - A.9.4 The video recordings of the landing may be used by Chief Judge and two independent International Judges for checking the results of landings before final judging of the landings.
+The results will be marked "preliminary and subject to protest". - A.9.3 The video recordings of the landing may be used by Chief Judge and two independent International Judges for checking the results of landings before final judging of the landings.
 After final judging, the video recordings of landing may be used by the jury when dealing with protests may be shown/given to the competitor/team manager.

-- A.9.5 When the prescribed fee has been paid to the competition management and the protest filed in writing, the protest becomes official and is referred to the international jury for a decision.
-The team manager and competitor have the right to address the jury if desired. - A.9.6 If the correction of the International Chief Judge at Complaints or the ruling of the jury affects another or other competitors, the appropriate alterations will be made to the results. - A.9.7 Protests against other competitors are forbidden. - A.9.8 The jury must be available at all time during the championship to deal with protests. - A.9.9 The prescribed fee in connection with any protest submitted to the jury will be EURO 50, and shall accompany the written protest.
+- A.9.4 When the prescribed fee has been paid to the competition management and the protest filed in writing, the protest becomes official and is referred to the international jury for a decision.
+The team manager and competitor have the right to address the jury if desired. - A.9.5 If the correction of the International Chief Judge at Complaints or the ruling of the jury affects another or other competitors, the appropriate alterations will be made to the results. - A.9.6 Protests against other competitors are forbidden. - A.9.7 The jury must be available at all time during the championship to deal with protests. - A.9.8 The prescribed fee in connection with any protest submitted to the jury will be EURO 100, and shall accompany the written protest.
 The fee will be returned in the case of a successful protest only.